JLing88/checks-for-understanding/module-2/backend/week_two.md

 6. Give an example of when you might want to store information besides ids on a join table.
+  `There could be attributest that describe the join table, but have no meaning or relationships to the tables they are joining.`

 7. Describe and diagram the relationship between patients and doctors.
   `many to many - doctors see many patients and patients could see many doctors`